OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 ![](script-modules-new.png)

 3. Your new script module will default to PowerShell and come with a function called *Say-Hello.* Each supported script language has a similar function.
-In this walkthrough, we will work with PowerShell, and modify the provided sample function a bit with the following code for the sake of showing a better example.
+In this walkthrough we will work with PowerShell and modify the provided sample function a bit with the following code for the sake of showing a better example:

 ```powershell
 function Say-Hello($name)